ubuntu-mate/ubuntu-mate.org/_posts/2019-04-18-ubuntu-mate-disco-final-release.md

 {% include blog/jumbotron.html
     title = "Download Ubuntu MATE 19.04"
-    text = "We've even redesigned the download page so it's even easier to get started." button_text = "Download"
+    text = "Our download page makes it easy to acquire the most suitable build for your hardware." button_text = "Download"
     button_url = "/download/"
 %}